Siirry pääsisältöön

 Tools

-• SHERPA/RoMEO - Search service that contains self-archiving policies for major publishers and journals.
+• Open policy finder - Search service that contains self-archiving policies for major publishers and journals and funder policies on OA publishing and self-archiving (formerly SHERPA/RoMEO and SHERPA/Juliet)

 Usage rights of the guide